flakey-bit/DotNetDigestAuth/README.md

                                            id = RouteParameter.Optional
                                        });

-            app.Use<DigestAuthenticationMiddleware>(DigestAuthenticationConfiguration.Create("SomeVerySecureServerNonceSecret", "SomeDescriptiveRealmName", 30),
+            app.Use<DigestAuthenticationMiddleware>(DigestAuthenticationConfiguration.Create("SomeVerySecureServerNonceSecret", "SomeDescriptiveRealmName", 30), new ExampleUsernameHashedSecretProvider()); // Or an IUsernameSecretProvider for plaintext app.UseWebApi(config);
-                                                    new ExampleUsernameSecretProvider());
-            app.UseWebApi(config);
         }
     }